 - 1.13 What will happen if you Do not Preheat the Oven?

-In this post, I share with you everything that you wanted to know regarding preheating the oven for baking.
-Why is it must to preheat the oven, how to preheat and much more…
+In this post, I am going to share with you everything that you wanted to know regarding why and how to preheat oven for baking.
+Why is it must to preheat the oven, how to preheat and much more...

 Preheating the oven is as important as is stretching before a run, or warming up the car, or letting the water get hot before you shower.